facebook/react-native-website/docs/running-on-simulator-ios.md

 ## Selecting a simulator or device

 The easiest way to specify a device is by passing the `--list-devices` flag.
-This will provide an interactive list of all devices and simulators available.
+This will provide an interactive list of all simulated and physical devices available.

 For example, if you wish to run on your connected iPhone, you can run `npx react native run-ios --list-devices` and then simply select your iPhone from the list.
-This works for both simulators and connected physical devices.
+This works for both simulated and connected physical devices.

 ## Manually specifying a device

-You can specify the device the simulator should run with the `--simulator` flag, followed by the device name as a string.
+You can also manually specify the device the iOS Simulator should run with the `--simulator` flag, followed by the device name as a string.
 The default is `"iPhone 14"`.

 For example, if you wish to run your app on an iPhone SE (3rd generation), run `npx react-native run-ios --simulator='iPhone SE (3rd generation)'`.